Nonparametric Modeling of Continuous-Time Markov Chains: Discussion

 \section{Discussion}

-This work introduces a novel and more flexible framework for analyzing the influence of external covariates on the jump process of CTMCs, particularly addressing challenges in high-dimensional state spaces where direct parametrization is infeasible.
-Our primary contribution lies in relaxing the restrictive log-linear assumption prevalent in existing models by proposing a GP prior on a positive transformation of the infinitesimal rate matrix entries modeled as a random function of covariates.
-This formulation allows transition rates to vary flexibly with covariates, thereby capturing a wide range of nonlinear relationships.
-Such flexibility is crucial in contexts where the structure of the underlying jump process is poorly understood.
+This work introduces a flexible framework for analyzing the influence of external covariates on the jump process of CTMCs, particularly in high-dimensional state spaces where direct parametrization is challenging.
+Our primary contribution lies in relaxing the restrictive log-linear assumption prevalent in existing models by proposing a GP prior on a positive transformation of the infinitesimal rate matrix entries, modeled as a random function of covariates.
+This formulation allows transition rates to vary flexibly with covariates, thereby capturing nonlinear relationships while preserving an interpretable dependence between covariates and transformed rates.
+Such flexibility is particularly useful in contexts where the structure of the underlying jump process is poorly understood.
+A second contribution is computational.
+Flexible priors over CTMC rates are useful only if posterior inference remains feasible.
+For partially observed CTMCs, this is difficult because the likelihood depends on matrix exponentials, and HMC requires repeated differentiation of these matrix exponentials.
+We address this bottleneck with two complementary gradient strategies.
+The first uses an approximate matrix-exponential derivative within an HMC scheme with surrogate trajectories, so that the proposal mechanism is computationally cheap while the Metropolis--Hastings correction preserves the exact posterior as the stationary distribution.
+The second derives an exact reverse-mode gradient based on closed-form adjoint Fr\'echet derivatives.
+Both approaches exploit the block-diagonal eigendecomposition of the rate matrix and reduce the dominant gradient cost from $\mathcal{O}(\NPRndata\NPRnstates^3)$ to $\mathcal{O}(\NPRnstates^3+\NPRndata\NPRnstates^2)$.

-A critical aspect of our methodology is the use of an efficient inferential scheme based on HMC with surrogate trajectories.
-Given the substantial computational burden associated with exact gradient computations for matrix exponentials in partially observed CTMCs, we leverage an approximation of the matrix exponential derivative \citep{didier_surprising_2024}.
-This approximation dramatically reduces the computational complexity of the log-posterior gradient from ${\cal O}(\NPRnstates^5)$ to ${\cal O}(\NPRnstates^2)$ with respect to all log-rates simultaneously, making inference tractable for larger state spaces.
-The theoretical underpinning provided by \citet{li_neural_2019} ensures that, with a Metropolis-Hastings correction step, the exact posterior remains the stationary distribution of the Markov chain despite using an approximate gradient.
-Beyond methodological advances, we contribute directly to the field of Bayesian phylogenetics by integrating the proposed methods into the widely used \textsc{Beast X} software.
-This implementation is intended to facilitate broader adoption within the scientific community and promote the exploration of covariate effects in phylogeographic models.